chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 Easy.
 Just omit the variable prefix and configure the DHCPv6 range to be `::1:0` --> `::1:ffff`

-OPNSense will automatically prefix this pattern with the dynamically acquired prefix.
+REticen8 will automatically prefix this pattern with the dynamically acquired prefix.

 Repeat for all the other subnets.
 Do not forget to configure the `Domain search list` to match the SOHO internal DNS domain if applicable.